dereksonderegger/570_II/docs/index.md

 *Derek Sonderegger*: I have had the pleasure of interacting with a great number of talented mathematicians and statisticians in my schooling.
 In particular I am deeply indebted to Dr Robert Boik and Dr Warren Esty as well as my Ph.D. adviser Dr Jan Hannig.

-As a professor at Northern Arizona University, I am grateful for the feedback and comradery of my fellow statisticans, particularly Dr St. Laurent and Dr. Buscalia
+As a professor at Northern Arizona University, I am grateful for the feedback and comradery of my fellow statisticans, particularly Dr St. Laurent and Dr. Buscalia.

 Finally, I am deeply appreciative of the support given to me by my wife, Aubrey.